 Patients and their families need and want meaningful information about the price of their hospital care.
 “Price Transparency” is an effort to make the necessary information available and easy to understand to help consumers compare provider costs and anticipate their own expenses.

 McLeod Health is committed to sharing information that will help you make important decisions about your health care plans.
 Please contact our facility at 843-777-2955 for information about your bill or for an estimate of care that you may require, based on the specific services ordered by your doctor.
+You may also receive a patient cost estimate on an individualized basis through the McLeod Health Cost Estimator tool, click here to access the Cost Estimator.

 We have provided links above with lists of our charges for items and services provided by our facilities.
 During the past several years, we have participated in the South Carolina Hospital Association’s PricePoint program which lists hospital charges for inpatient, outpatient and emergency department services.
 This report provides the public average charges by hospital that best compares to the amounts on the bill you will receive from us.
 This program also allows users the opportunity to compare our hospital prices side-by-side with others in the state.
 Click here for an introduction to the program and an estimation of care you may be considering.